MRCIEU/UKBiobankGWAS/README.md

 ### Setup

-- When creating a new directory structure, need to .env file containing paths to various things
+- When creating a new directory structure for a new user, need to add `.env` file containing paths to ukbiobank directories

 ### Run